exonum/exonum-doc/src/get-started/light-client.md

 service through the light client so far.

 Well done!
 You have now equipped your application with a full-stack Exonum-based support!
-Here is the point where you can build and run your application.
+At this the point you can build and run your application.

 [timestamping-demo]: https://github.com/exonum/exonum/tree/master/examples/timestamping
 [javascript-client]: https://github.com/exonum/exonum-client#getting-started